 The Melbourne weather can be unpredictable at times but isn’t as humid as many other cities of Australia.
 The temperature ranges from 18-35°C between November to April and 7-18°C May to October.

-Melbourne is inexpensive compared to other cities in Australia.
+Melbourne is the second most inexpensive major city in Australia, after Adelaide.
 It costs about $80- $100 per week for public transport and lunches.
 If you are planning to live independently, you can find shared accommodation from $80- $250 per week; or rent a one bedroom flat for $160-$350 per week.
-Homestay usually costs $260 to $270 per week including accommodation, meals and utility bills except for phone bills.
-Please allow a minimum of AUD $18,610 per annum for living costs.
+Homestay usually costs $300 to $350 per week including accommodation, meals and utility bills except for phone bills.
+Please allow a minimum of AUD $24,505 per annum for living costs.

 Our student welfare officer will ensure students are placed in suitable accommodation to meet their individual requirements.
 If a student wishes to stay with homestay accommodation we have a high standard selection process of homestay families and match families to the individual student, to ensure students are both safe and happy with their homestay.